mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

 Existing IRR software will not be aware of the new `src-members` attribute and instead refer to `(mp-)members`.
-This is also why the existing attributes can not be modified - this software would consider e.g. `RIPE::AS-EXAMPLE` as the full primary key, and fail to look up the reference as intended.
+This is also why the existing attributes are not modified - this existing software would consider e.g. `RIPE::AS-EXAMPLE` as the full primary key of a set, and fail to look up the reference as intended.

-Existing IRR objects may also not be updated with `src-members` for some time, as this can not be done automatically.
+Existing IRR objects may also not be updated with `src-members` for some time, as this cannot be done automatically.
 Deployment in both software and objects will be a gradual process, however, even partial deployment will reduce the potential for issues from reference mixups.

-In order to keep support for existing IRR software, the contents of `src-members` must match `(mp-)members` as close as possible, which the IRR server can ensure.
+In order to keep support for existing IRR software, the contents of `src-members` must match `(mp-)members` as close as possible, which the IRR server will ensure.

-## Additional validation
+## Additional validation  {#validation}

-When an authoritative IRR registry processes a set object with a `src-members` attribute, it MUST ensure that the union of values in `members` and `mp-members` is equal to the values of `src-members` with the registry names removed from set references.
+When an authoritative IRR registry processes a set object with a `src-members` attribute, it MUST validate that the union of values in `members` and `mp-members` is equal to the values of `src-members` with the registry names removed from set references.
 All values MUST be combined, regardless if they were listed in one attribute, or in multiple repetitions of the attribute.

-This ensures that the new `src-members` can be used, providing the benefits for updated software, while still having a consistent `(mp-)members` available for older software.
+This ensures that the new `src-members` can be used, providing the benefits for updated resolver software, while still having a consistent `(mp-)members` available for older software.

 IRR registry software is RECOMMENDED to make the `src-members` attribute mandatory on all new as-set/route-set objects, and MAY make it required when modifying existing objects.

-This may appear to conflict with the [section on resolving](#resolving), which says IRR software must not consider `(mp-)members` when `src-members` is present.
+For clarity, this may appear to conflict with the [section on resolving](#resolving), which says IRR software must not consider `(mp-)members` when `src-members` is present.
 However, that section is about resolving a query on IRR data, this section is about processing object creation and modification